Khanguye/HeartDiseaseByCounty_ML/README.md

 ## Topic
 This project focuses on Heart Disease in the United States.
 Specifically, it attempts to predict the likelihood of heart disease mortality by county.
 This project compares different Machine Learning models to see the best fit for the use case and the available datasets.

-We chose this topic because of the wide availability of reliable, sourced data as well as some personal interests in heart disease.
+We chose this topic because of the following reasons:
+- Heart disease remains leading cause of death in US (1 in 3 deaths) and it’s expensive to take care
+- Personal interests in heart disease to know how it can impact us and the mitigation
+- Wide availability of reliable, sourced data .

 We hope that we may learn some insightful results regarding the disease prevelance and the factors which surround it.

 ## Questions to Investigate
 What factors impacts the heart disease mortality in US, and their significance?